fpl/lovergine.com/posts/2025-10-15-terramaste-nas-debian.md

 I recently bought a basic NAS for home use.
 The NAS is a nice [Terramaster F2-425](https://shop.terra-master.com/it-it/products/f2-425), which is a very basic RAID1-only NAS with a decent CPU and 2.5Gb network.
-Terramaster allows users to either use their custom Linux-based TOS or install any other operating system supported by the x86_64-based platform.
+Terramaster allows users to either use its custom Linux-based TOS or install any other operating system supported by the x86_64-based platform.
 Note that this model does not mount any NVME unit for the OS, as for the F2-424.